solo-io/gloo/docs/content/reference/cli/glooctl_gateway-api_convert.md

 ### Examples

 ```
-# This command converts Gloo Edge APIs to Gloo Gateway API yaml and places them in the '--output-dir' directory arranged by namespace.
+# This command converts Gloo Edge APIs to Kubernetes Gateway API YAML files and places them in the '--output-dir' directory, grouped by namespace.
 # To generate gateway api by getting snapshot directly from running Gloo pod.
 The 'output-dir'' must not exist
   glooctl gateway-api convert --gloo-control-plane deploy/gloo --output-dir ./_output